-Christmas is a magical time of year when everywhere is lit up with beautiful twinkling lights and lush green Christmas trees.
+Christmas is a magical time of year with magical markets and events, and when everywhere is lit up with beautiful twinkling lights and lush green Christmas trees.
 We know that already.
 But while you probably think it’s something more native to the fictional towns we see on tele this time of year, you’d be wrong.
 Every December, Yorkshire’s market towns become adorned in festive decorations and become the most beautiful winter wonderlands, filled with cosy pubs and festive cheer which make for great festive get-togethers.
 Fancy entering the festive rom-com of your dreams?
 These are the most magical Christmas towns in Yorkshire that are perfect to travel to this time of year.

 Home of ‘All Creatures Great & Small‘, it doesn’t get much more idyllic than Grassington – a beautiful village in the Yorkshire Dales.
 While it’s not exactly a town (and therefore kinda ruins our list a little already), it is a popular spot for tourists and holds a wonderful Christmas market every year.
 It’s Victorian-style Christmas Market transports the whole village back in time, and it’s market square is absolutely beautiful.

 Get cosy in one of its local pubs with a pint and enjoy the festivities by a warm fire or propping up the bar – either way, you’re sure to feel merry here.